sebastian-nagel/pywb-wiki/Fuzzy-Match-Rules.md

 ### More Complex Use Cases

+(Note: these notation may change in the future)

-Currently, the most common form of
+Currently, the most common form of:

 ```yaml
    fuzzy_lookup: <regex>